Kong/docs.konghq.com/app/_hub/kong-inc/vault-auth/_index.md

 ### Create a Vault

 {:.note}
-> Vault Auth plugin only works with HashiCorp Vault KV Secrets Engine - Version 1.
+> Up until version `3.0.x`, Vault Auth plugin is only compatible with HashiCorp Vault KV Secrets Engine - Version 1.
+Version `3.1.x` of the Vault Auth plugin added support for HashiCorp Vault KV Secrets Engine - Version 2.

 A Vault object represents the connection between Kong and a Vault server.
 It defines the connection and authentication information used to communicate with the Vault API.
 This allows different instances of the `vault-auth` plugin to communicate with different Vault servers, providing a flexible deployment and consumption model.